aleksander-misztal/sandbox/README.md

 ## What This Does

 Demonstrates Kubernetes auto-scaling behavior under realistic CPU load:
-- Flask API with CPU-intensive endpoint
+- FastAPI with CPU-intensive endpoint
 - HPA configured for 50% CPU target (1-10 pods)
 - k6 load test with ramping VUs (0→100→0)
 - Prometheus + Grafana for real-time metrics